raspberrypilearning/Year8-RelevanceTraining-Part2-GBICi4/en/step_2.md

 ![Lesson Folders on screen and rest cursor on each folder](images/relevance-LessonFolderAccess.gif)

-In the main 'Sessions' folder, you will find 13 numbered session folders.
+In the main 'Sessions' folder, you will find 13 numbered session sub-folders.

-Sessions 7 and 11 are offered as optional sessions.
+Please note, Sessions 7 and 11 are offered as optional sessions.
 Teachers delivering the SoW can decide for all students to undertake Session 7 on Industry Engagement where students pitch their ideas to an Industry Expert online.
-Teachers need to arrange this session at least a week in advance of delivery.
+If undertaking Session 7, teachers need to make arrangements at least a week in advance of delivery.
 See Session 7's [Primer](https://docs.google.com/document/d/1LJ-cINBklLBknOfxHQq9WS0EAxRfOw6U_AqS0XC96Qo){:target="_blank"} for further details on this optional session.

 Teachers can also opt for all students to undertake Session 11 which offers a second app building session.
 If undertaking both Session 10 and 11, students will have two full sessions to build their app.
 In Session 12, students finish building their app.